elliemcavoy/zolsha-order-online/testing.md

 </ul>

 <h2>Bugs Discovered</h2>
-Here are details of bugs that were discovered during manual testing and how they were rectified.
+Here are details of bugs that were discovered during manual testing and during the development process and how they were rectified.

 <ol>
 <li>Checkout Form Submission</li>